eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Deep Learning,
 		* Bayesian Modeling,
 		* Natural Language Processing.
++ Machine Learning Engineer - NLP (Remote)
+	- Our small engineering team works on challenging problems every day.
+We have a culture that's rooted in constantly learning and improving, and our engineers are encouraged to think big and experiment with new ideas.
+Using continuous deployment, we quickly see our changes in the product and make fast iterations.
+Our engineers focus on creating polished products and writing high quality code by designing APIs and abstractions that are extensible and maintainable.
+As a remote first company, our engineers have a high degree of flexibility and autonomy.
+Everyone on the engineering team has a huge impact on our product and our company.
+	- We are looking for an experienced Machine Learning engineer to join our growing engineering team.
+At Quora, we use machine learning in almost every part of the product and natural language processing plays an important role.
+As a natural language processing expert, you will help us leverage our rich textual data and help uncover new opportunities to apply machine learning to the Quora product.
+You will also play a key role in developing tools and abstractions that our other developers would build on top of.
+	- Improve our existing machine learning systems using your core coding skills and ML knowledge
+	- Identify new opportunities to apply machine learning to different parts of the Quora product
+	- Work with other machine learning engineers to implement algorithms and systems in an efficient way
+	- Take end to end ownership of machine learning systems - from data pipelines, feature engineering, candidate extraction, model training, as well as integration into our production systems
+	- Ability to be available for meetings and impromptu communication during Quora's “coordination hours" (Mon-Fri: 9am-3pm Pacific Time)
+	- Demonstrated professional experience in software development and machine learning
+	- 3+ years of professional experience working on natural language processing, language modeling, etc
+	- Solid understanding of mathematical foundations of machine learning algorithms
+	- Previous experience building end to end machine learning systems
+	- BS, MS or PhD in Computer Science, Engineering or a related technical field
+	- Flexible and positive team player with outstanding interpersonal skills
+	- 3+ years of experience writing Python or C++ code
+	- Proven track record of delivering NLP models to solve industry-scale problem
+	- Experience with transformer models
+	- Experience with leading large-scale multi-engineer projects
+	- Passion for Quora's mission and goals
+	- There are many factors that will determine the starting pay, including but not limited to experience, location, education, and business needs.
+		* US candidates only: For US based applicants, the salary range is $120,800 - $275,750 USD + equity + benefits.
+		* Canada candidates only: For Canada based applicants, the salary range is $122,471 - $279,565 CAD + equity + benefits.
 + data science skills in the context of NLP:
 	- Excellent understanding of ML, NLP, and statistical methodologies
 	- Excellent programming skills (Java/Python/R/Sas)